NYC-based creative technologist,

 (c) How Food Plays a Role in Dissent

-The goal of PROTEST FOOD is to highlight how food has been consistently used as an accessible and universal entry point into resistance and cultural preservation.
+Since food is something that everyone of all cultures and identities need, and can relate to, I wanted to explore how food can be used as an accessible and universal entry point into resistance and cultural preservation.

 1. Protest Mooncake Workshop